mscheuer92/mscheuer92.github.io/README.md

-## Welcome to GitHub Pages
+##Welcome to my page!

-Setting up an ssh connection in Eclipse.
+First, let's start off by going over how to setting up an ssh connection in Eclipse.
+This is important to do so we can make commits!

 You can save the ssh-keys in any folder on your computer.